quicwg/base-drafts/draft-ietf-quic-http.md

 : A push stream header was malformed or included an invalid Push ID.

 HTTP_MALFORMED_MAX_PUSH_ID (0x12):
-: A MAX_STREAM_ID frame has been received with an invalid format.
+: A MAX_PUSH_ID frame has been received with an invalid format.

 # Considerations for Transitioning from HTTP/2